 - 1 red bell pepper (diced)

-- 1 cup Thai basil (roughly chopped)
+- 1 cup Thai basil (larger leaves torn in half)

-- 4 large eggs
+- 4 large eggs (optional)

 - 2 tablespoon vegetable oil